-• Adult Short Breaks
+- Adult Short Breaks

-- Adult Community Services - Representative from relevant Locality Team
+- Adult Community Services

+- Representative from the Registered Community Team

-7. Quality Assurance and Monitoring
+7. Quality Assurance

 Adult Community Services has developed a Quality Assurance Framework.
 This Quality Assurance Framework will not replace existing KCC policies and procedures but, will enhance existing systems and develop a framework specifically targeted to our community based un-regulated services, but will also be configured to allow for internal audits and self-assessments to be undertaken in our regulated services.